Request your Free Consultation

 Comparative negligence laws describe what happens when someone is partially at fault for an accident in which they were injured.
 There are three main types of comparative negligence systems.

 In a pure comparative negligence system, injury victims can collect compensation from at-fault parties even if they were 99 percent at fault themselves.
-However, the amount of compensation available is typically reduced based on their percentage of fault.
+However, the amount of compensation available is typically reduced based on the percentage of fault.
 So, someone who suffered $100,000 in losses in an accident for which they were 99 percent at fault could receive $1,000 in compensation from the party who was 1 percent at fault.

 A pure contributory negligence system, on the other hand, is effectively the opposite.
 Injury victims can only collect compensation from at-fault parties in pure contributory negligence systems if they are found to be completely blameless.
 In other words, victims are barred from collecting compensation if they are even 1 percent at fault.

-Modified comparative negligence systems, which most states use, combine elements of pure comparative and pure contributory negligence systems.
-Injury victims can still seek compensation if they were partially at fault in a modified comparative negligence system.
-However, just like in pure comparative negligence systems, the amount of compensation available may be reduced based on their percentage of fault.
-Additionally, victims are typically barred from seeking compensation if their percentage of fault meets certain thresholds, most commonly 50 or 51 percent.
+South Carolina uses a modified comparative negligence system, which means that injury victims can still seek compensation even if they were partially at fault for the accident.
+However, the amount of compensation available may be reduced based on the percentage of fault.
+Additionally, victims are barred from seeking compensation if they are 51 percent or more at fault for the accident.

 If you were injured in a car accident for which you were partially at fault, you can take the following steps to protect your rights and your ability to claim compensation: